-This one-sided approach does not correspond to the concrete reality of most SaaS commercial exchanges, which generally involve the reciprocal sharing of sensitive information.
+This unilateral approach does not correspond to the concrete reality of most SaaS commercial exchanges, which generally involve the reciprocal sharing of sensitive information.

-Why is a one-sided NDA usually not enough?
+Why is a unilateral NDA usually not enough?

-In practice, when a SaaS publisher discusses with a prospect, the two parties often exchange important confidential information.
-For the SaaS publisher, this information may include:
+In practice, when a SaaS vendor discusses with a prospect, the two parties often exchange important confidential information.
+For the SaaS vendor, this information may include:

 • The product roadmap in the short and medium term.